TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ```

+Again, you can surveill progress of the job with sacct and jobinfo.
+You can also look at the progress log from flyte with `less -r slurm-<jobinfo>.out`

 **Bonus points**: If you look closely at the Flye program call in the sbatch script above, you can see that we're passing the "--meta" argument.
 By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain briefly what the "meta" mode does, and argue why we want to use it in this setting?